yoelmatveyev/marthue/INFO.md

 :B - backward search by default

+:X - random search

 Both :B and :F mean random search by default

-If the label list contains a string, it’s interpreted as its jump label.
+If the label list contains a Lisp symbol, it’s interpreted as its label.

-For example,  (:T :B "Thue1")  declares a modified Thue program, which searches for substrings backward by default and is labeled "Thue1".
+For example,  (:T :B Thue1)  declares a modified Thue program, which searches for substrings backward by default and is labeled **Thue1**.

 The rules array consists of rule lists, which contain the following: